Larin-KA/allure-maven-junit/README.md

-# PropellerAds test project: Selenide + Allure + JUnit4
+# Test project: Selenide + Allure + JUnit4 + Maven
-This is a test project for PropellerAds interview.
+This is a test project.
 The goal is to cover search results by test cases:
 + Testing website - yandex.ru
-+ Enter word "propellerads" in search query, press "Enter"
++ Enter word "selenide" in search query, press "Enter"
 + Receive search results
 + Testing the output for correct information
 __________________________________________________________________________________________________________________________________________________________________________________